 Apple always makes a big deal about announcing new products.
-But prior to those actual announcements, their product lines are kept hidden like a great secret.
-And Apple will do almost anything to protect those secrets.
+Prior to those actual announcements, their product lines are kept hidden like a great secret.
+Additionally, Apple will do almost anything to protect those secrets.

 A good example of this is what happened when some bloggers found a late prototype model of the iPhone 4.
 At first, Apple denied they had any knowledge of the product.
 Then after the details were made public, they pursued legal action against the bloggers who wrote about it.
 The aim was to set an example to deter future leaks about other products.

 Another example of how Apple created suspense about a product was when the iPad was getting ready to launch.
 Speculation and rumors were flying around about Apple’s new tablet, but no one really knew anything about it.
 People were so hyped up about it that some even went to the effort of creating realistic 3D mockups of it, in the hope of getting more readers for their websites and blogs.
 By the time the iPad actually launched, its reputation had grown to unrivaled proportions.

 The Takeaway – take your hottest product and deliberately release a few very carefully selected details about it.
 The mystery will create a huge buzz amongst your customer base.

 Apple relies heavily on its image.
 That is an important key to its success.
 Consumers know and expect that Apple products will be aesthetically pleasing.
 If Apple were to suddenly stop launching beautiful products, they would almost certainly see a big drop in sales.